These days you can find a small appliance tailored to almost any style of cooking.

 When placing items in the basket, you shouldn’t overload it.
 There needs to be room for the air to circulate through the food.
 If you are cooking food that has a batter or coating it’s best to place the items in a single layer.

 Once you place your food in the basket simply set your time and cook.

-Some recipes may require you to flip or rotate the food items during the cooking process.
+Some air fryer recipes may require you to flip or rotate the food items during the cooking process.

 For foods that are like french-fries you may need to shake the basket during the cooking process to keep them from sticking together and to allow the air to thoroughly circulate.
 Some air fryers have eliminated the need to shake food, by adding a built in agitator.